zalanwastaken/guified/SECURITY.md

 ## Scope 🎯

-This security policy applies to the latest stable release of Guified.
-Please ensure you are using the most recent version before reporting security issues.
+This security policy applies to the supported stable releases of Guified.

 ## Safe Harbor ⚓